-This page is meant to highlight some of the many resources we frequent for information, bees, supplies and support.
+This page highlights some of the many resources we frequent for information, bees, supplies and support.
 It’s not an endorsement of any one company or contributor and it isn’t exhaustive.
 If you have a site you think is worthy of listing, let us know.
 We’ll update and add as we go along.
 Some of these links are to .pdf documents that require the (free) Adobe Reader.

 - Local B.C. bylaws and regulations